arifazriwork1991/Bike-Store-Relational-data-analysis-project-/README.md

 This project involve using SQL queries, Power BI dashboard and Excel Report

 # Arif's Data Analyst Portfolio Welcome!
-I'm a data analyst who builds dashboards in Power BI, Excel, and Tableau to turn data into business insights.
+I'm a data analyst who builds dashboards in Power BI, Excel, SQL query and Tableau to turn data into business insights.

 ##  About Me
 - Experienced in Excel , Power BI, SQL, and Tableau.